Internal Applicants for Blended Program

 How can I check on what courses will be offered in what quarter?
 The proposed courses for the Academic Year are posted on the BMED website under Current Students > BMED Courses. https://bmed.calpoly.edu/bmed-courses

 After I’m in the program, how do I go about getting the appropriate signatures?
-Most forms are initiated online through the Grad Ed website.
+All forms are initiated online through the Grad Ed website.

 What happens if I apply and later have an opportunity outside of Cal Poly that I would like to pursue?
-If you have a new opportunity that you’d like to pursue, you need to file a Post Baccalaureate Change of Objective form.
-For this one page form, select “Add” BS BMED and “Drop” MS BMED.
+If you have a new opportunity that you’d like to pursue, you should contact the graduate program coordinator as soon as possible.
+If you have previously filed your Post-Baccalaureate Change of Objective (PBCO), you will need to file another, selecting “Add” BS BMED and “Drop” MS BMED.

 Is there financial assistance for Graduate Students?
 There are a variety of funding opportunities offered or assisted through Graduate Education.
 Additionally, you can talk with the Department office or directly with the faculty member responsible for the course to get on the list of available Instructional Student Assistants, ISAs.